Skip to content

 • Are you different ages?

-• You may have different health needs and opt for singles cover so you can take out different policies.
+• You may have different health needs and opt for 2 Singles policies so you can take out different levels of cover.

 There is no point taking out Extras Cover if you are not going to use it.